Skip to main content

 Google Forms

-Automatically starts your flow when someone submits a Google Form.
+Automatically starts your workflow when someone submits a Google Form.
 Perfect for automating follow-up actions based on form submissions.

 Google Forms trigger configuration